Why IBM Pays Its Employees To Take Time Off To Tackle The World’s Problems

 The pro bono work also gives the company access to new potential business partners.
 After working alongside government officials in Nigeria, IBM was asked help restructure the country’s social services and welfare programs.
 The same thing happened in Ghana, where a private bank that became aware of their talents requested the company to bid on unrelated data center work.
 And in the Philippines, where the government later awarded a contract to revamp its disaster response operations.

 That formula may not be entirely profitable up front, but over time would make the company’s pro-bono efforts more sustainable.
 According to PYXERA, a consultancy that tracks global pro bono work, IBM’s efforts are the largest in the country.
-At the same time, it’s not alone anymore: Since 2008, 25 major U.S. companies have sent a combined 8,000 employees abroad.
+It’s not alone anymore: Since 2008, 25 major U.S. companies have sent a combined 8,000 employees abroad.

 That’s allowed IBM to expand its impact by co-deploying with the likes of JP Morgan Chase, FedEx, Citi, Novartis, and others depending on the specialties required for each engagement.
 Last year, they began partnering with the Peace Corps, which has on-the-ground resources to track, monitor, and continue scaling programs in areas after employees depart.